2049 East 100th Street, Cleveland, OH 44195

 Patients have access to the latest treatment protocols, whether surgery, radiation, chemotherapeutic agents or combination treatments, including the following:

-Specific treatment options may depend on patients’ ages and general health; their cancer’s appearance, size and location; the rate of spreading; and how cancers respond to potential treatments.
+Specific mesothelioma treatment options may depend on patients’ ages and general health; their cancer’s appearance, size and location; the rate of spreading; and how cancers respond to potential treatments.

 As lung cancer is now the leading cancer killer for men and women, the program’s surgeons, physicians and investigators regularly participate in multicenter investigational trials, such as